 Wheaton Precious Metals is the world’s largest pure streaming company providing exposure primarily to silver and gold.
-Wheaton has come a long way from just being a silver focused company to one with a large portfolio comprising of 26 assets and a balanced production profile.
+Wheaton has come a long way from just being a silver-focused company to one with a large portfolio comprising 26 assets and a balanced production profile.

 Wheaton’s assets include a gold stream on Vale’s Salobo mine, silver streams on Glencore’s Antamina mine, and Newmont Goldcorp’s Penasquito mine.
 Over two-thirds of Wheaton’s production comes from assets that fall in the lowest cost quartile and have over 30 years of mine-life.

 - Opportunity Score: 53

 - Ticker: TSE:WPM

 - Industry: Gold

 - Market Cap: 23.65B

 - Payout Ratio (TTM): 34.70%

 - Canadian Dividend Aristocrat: YES

 - Chowder Score: Members Only